iterami/UnitConverter.htm/README.md

-Convert units of various types all one one page.
+Convert angles, distance, fluid volume, mass, speed, temperature, and time all on one page.